saghul/evergreen/docs/loop.rst

     explicitly created for threads other than the main thread.
     The current loop can be accessed with `evergreen.current.loop`.

-    .. py:attribute:: DEFAULT_EXECUTOR_WORKERS

-        Number of workers for the default executor.

     .. py:method:: call_soon(callback, \*args, \*\*kw)

         Schedule the given callback to be called as soon as possible.
 Returns a `Handler`